AdobeDocs/pass.en/help/authentication/rest-api-cookbook-clienttoserver.md

 #### Authorization Flow

 1. The user returns from the 2nd screen app and presses the "Continue" button on your device.
-Alternatively, you could implement a polling mechanism to check the authentication status, but the Adobe Pass authentication recommends the Continue button method over polling. <!--(For information on employing a "Continue" button versus polling the Adobe Pass authentication backend server, see the Clientless Technical Overview: Managing 2nd-Screen Workflow Transition.)--> For example: [\<SP\_FQDN\>/api/v1/tokens/authn](/help/authentication/retrieve-authentication-token.md)
+Alternatively, you could implement a polling mechanism to check the authentication status, but the Adobe Pass Authentication recommends the Continue button method over polling. <!--(For information on employing a "Continue" button versus polling the Adobe Pass Authentication backend server, see the Clientless Technical Overview: Managing 2nd-Screen Workflow Transition.)--> For example: [\<SP\_FQDN\>/api/v1/tokens/authn](/help/authentication/retrieve-authentication-token.md)

-2. Send a GET request to the Adobe Pass authentication authorization service to initiate authorization.
+2. Send a GET request to the Adobe Pass Authentication authorization service to initiate authorization.
 For example: `<SP_FQDN>/api/v1/authorize [device ID, Requestor ID, Resource ID]`

 <!-- end list -->